OKarason/T-725-MALV-Labs-2018/Lab5.md

 ## 4. Back to the features

-In sectoins 1 and 2 we used a very simple feature set, i.e. all the words that occured in each review.
+In section 1 and 2 we used a very simple feature set, i.e. all the words that occured in each review.
 The purpose of this problem is to get you thinking about what would make good features.
 For example, what is bad about the _bag of words_ feature set implementation?

 Your task is to think of better feature set implementations.
 Describe them in comments, explain why you think they would be an improvement and then try to implement them.
 The goal can either be to gain a higher accuracy or to streamline the learning process.
 Report the results also in comments -- remember to say which algorithm is being used.